Voided biaxial slab: Comparison to other slab types

 Investigations according to Eurocodes have concluded that voided biaxial slabs may be modelled like solid slabs.
 To which degree depends on the shape of the voids.
 This is considered an advantage over one-way ribbed slabs, which must be calculated as an array of beams.

 Compared to traditional solid slabs, the reduced self-weight of biaxial slabs allows for longer spans and/or reduced deck thickness.
-The overall mass of concrete can be reduced by 35-50% depending on the design, as a consequence of reduced slab mass, as well as lower requirements for vertical structure and foundations.
+The overall mass of concrete can be reduced by 35–50% depending on the design, as a consequence of reduced slab mass, as well as lower requirements for vertical structure and foundations.
 Biaxial slabs commonly span up to 20 metres at a thickness of around 500 mm.
 The added strength also reduces the acoustic transmittance of the slab for low frequencies.

 The reduced mass of biaxial slabs also results in a more environmentally friendly product which produces less CO2 emissions both in its construction and indirectly through the reduction of surrounding structural support.
 Total carbon emissions may be reduced by up to 41%.
 Slabs are one of the greatest consumers of concrete in many buildings, so reducing the slab mass can make a relatively large difference to the environmental impact of a building's construction.

 Biaxial slabs may be marginally cheaper than solid slabs, partly due to the lower mass.
 If using prefabricated versions, labor can also be significantly reduced, resulting in faster and cheaper construction.
 This can yield time savings of up to 40% compared with traditional solid slabs.
-However, this is heavily dependent on the particular system, and systems relying on onsite placement of voidformers requires much more labor than solid slabs.
+However, this is heavily dependent on the particular system, and systems relying on onsite placement of void formers requires much more labor than solid slabs.

 Compared to one-way hollow-core slabs, biaxial slabs are more resistant to seismic disturbance.
 One-way decks are supported by a combination of walls and beams, leading to a relatively rigid structure which increases the risk of progressive collapse.

 One of the most significant differences between solid slabs and voided biaxial slabs is their resistance to shear force.
 Due to a lower volume of concrete, the shear resistance is also reduced.
 For slabs using spherical voids, the shear resistance is approximately proportional to the volume of concrete, as the geometry of the voids causes efficient transfer of force to load-bearing parts, enabling all the concrete to be effective.
 Other shapes of voids, with flat or flattened surfaces, will result in more concrete and/or less strength.
 This relates especially to shear capacity, where the capacity of a slab with boxes can be 40% lower than for a slab of identical height using spherical voids.
 For punching shear, the capacity of a slab with spherical voids can be 600% higher than for a box slab.
 In some cases where greater shear resistance is required in a localised area (such as junctions with piers or walls), the voids may be omitted, leading to a partially solid slab.